mongodb/specifications/source/auth/tests/mongodb-aws.rst

   mongodb://localhost/?authMechanism=MONGODB-AWS
 |
-.. note:: no username, password or session token is passed into the URI.
+.. note:: No username, password or session token is passed into the URI.
 Drivers MUST query the ECS container endpoint to obtain these credentials.

 AssumeRole
 ==========